Ateeq079/Nutrition-Project/README.md

 Adjusted the styling + added the products + Sign up form attached as Ma'am requirements for the assignment

+--Ateeq Ur Rehman--
+Added aboutus and add some elements and also did some minor changes to the code
 --Ahmed:
     -what can i do?
   --did: